top of page

 7. Retarget with a loyalty program.

-This has been very effective, and it lets customers know that, although you’re not going to send them a discount, they are rewarded once they reach a certain level of purchasing.
-So instead of adding % off straight away, just remind your customers how close they are to getting the VIP discount.
-This gives them the incentive to complete purchases so they can receive rewards monthly, quarterly, or randomly as they spend more on your site.
+This method has proven to be highly effective in letting customers know that they will be rewarded once they reach a certain level of purchasing, even if they don't receive an immediate discount.
+Instead of offering a percentage off right away, it is recommended to remind your customers of how close they are to receiving the VIP discount.
+This creates an incentive for them to complete purchases and earn monthly, quarterly, or random rewards as they continue to spend on your site.

 Final Thoughts